NLeSC/ExtJS-DateTime/README.md

 -------------

 Documentation can be generated with `ant docs`.
-To make inline examples to work a copy of the ExtJS SDK as `docs/extjs-build`.
+To make inline examples work, make a copy of the ExtJS SDK directory as `docs/extjs-build`.
 Place the docs folder online and open `docs/index.html` in a webbrowser.

 Copyrights & Disclaimers